charan379/movies/README.md

 Thanks to
 =======
+Thanks to johaneklund.
+For continuing the work of cyberolf.
 Thanks to cyberolf.
-He originally created [Moviebunkers](https://sourceforge.net/projects/Moviebunkers/).
+He originally created [php4dvd](https://sourceforge.net/projects/php4dvd/).

 Thanks to morphias0.
 He wrote the first automatic installer/upgrade script and came up with some extra features.